Ouxsoft/LHTML/docs/README.md

 ```

 ### Arguments
-An argument is a value that is sent to the Module when it is called.
+During runtime the processor takes specified elements and instantiates them as objects.
+The element can feature arguments that are passed to the Module as properties.
+An argument's purpose is to be passed as a parameter, used by a module's method.

-#### Argument Attributes
+#### Arguments from Derived Attributes
+Arguments can be added as attributes within an element.
 The processor MUST pass a dynamic elements attributes as arguments.
 Storing and pass arguments as element attributes has its limits, as too much content can decrease readability.

 #### Example
 In the following example, `block` features three arguments: